flashnuke/BinanceExtensionCPP/README.md

 # Documentation
 In order to use this library, you must have all dependencies installed.
-Only one included statement is required - `#include "include/Binance_Client.h"`, and add all content of `/src` directory should be added to the Source files.
+Only one `#include` statement is required - `#include "include/Binance_Client.h"`, and add all content of `/src` directory should be added to the Source files.
 <br />Note that `.inl` files are included inside the main header.
 <br /> <br />
 <br />You must initialize a `Client` object, which is one of the following: *[SpotClient, FuturesClientUSDT, FuturesClientCoin]*